Geetha-Mahadevappa/llm-chatbot/README.md

 ---

-Would you like me to generate a **short GitHub “About” description (1–2 lines)** for your repo page — the one that appears at the top under your project title?
+Would you like me to generate a **short GitHub “About” description (1–2 lines)** for your repo page — the one that appears at the top under your project tit
-It makes your repo look polished and professional.